skadistats/clarity/README.md

-# Clarity 2.0 beta
+# Clarity 2

 Clarity is a parser for Dota 2 replay files written in Java.

-Version 2.0 offers a new event based interface to replay data, which will make usage much easier and more versatile for you.
+Version 2 offers a new event based interface to replay data, which will make usage much easier and more versatile for you.

-##### Announcement regarding Source 2
+##### News

-Work on a version supporting the Dota 2 Reborn engine will start soon - stay tuned :)
+I made a formal 2.0 release from the latest snapshot.
+There have not been bug reports for quite some time, so I decided to mark the current state as 2.0.
+Work on version 2.1, with Source 2 support, will start now.

 # Replay Data